2012 Pacific typhoon season: Severe Tropical Storm Kirogi

 During August 3, the JMA reported that a tropical depression had developed, about 720 km to the northwest of Wake Island.
 Over the next day the system gradually developed further, before the JTWC started to monitor the system as Tropical Depression 13W, late on August 4.

 On August 5, the JTWC upgraded the system to a tropical storm.
 Early on August 6, the JMA reported that the system had become extratropical.
 However, the JMA designated it as a tropical storm with the name Kirogi early on August 8.
 Early on August 9, the JTWC downgraded Kirogi to a tropical depression.
 Later, the JMA upgraded Kirogi to a severe tropical storm, it reached its peak intensity, while the JTWC upgraded it to a tropical storm again.
-Later that day, the JTWC issued its final warning on Kirogi as it transitioned from a warm cored tropical system to a cold cored extratropical system.
+Later that day, the JTWC issued its final warning on Kirogi as it transitioned from a warm cored tropical system to a cold cored subtropical system.
 The remnants of the system then entered the Sea of Okhotsk.

 Typhoon Kai-tak (Helen)

 The monsoonal trough spawned a tropical disturbance early on August 10, which had organizing convection and a weak circulation.
 Early on August 12, the Japan Meteorological Agency (JMA) started tracking the system as a weak Tropical Depression with winds under 30 knots.
 Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) started issuing advisories on the system, naming it Helen.
 That day, the JTWC also initiated advisories on Tropical Depression 14W.
-Early on August 13, the JMA upgraded the depression to Tropical Storm Kai-tak. and 9 hours later the JTWC followed suit.
+Early on August 13, the JMA upgraded the depression to Tropical Storm Kai-tak (1213). and 9 hours later the JTWC followed suit.
 Later the same day, the JMA upgraded it to a Severe Tropical Storm.
 On August 15, the convection increased as outflow improved, and the JTWC upgraded Kai-tak to a typhoon.
 The storm continued towards China, with deepening convection due to decreasing wind shear.
 However, it was only at 0000 UTC on August 16 when the JMA officially declared Kai-tak a typhoon.
 At the same time, the PAGASA issued their last warning on Kai-tak, otherwise known as Helen, locally, as it left the Philippine area of Responsibility.

 On the morning of August 17, Kai-tak made landfall over the Leizhou peninsula in southern China as a typhoon.
 Within 6 hours, Kai-tak made a second landfall over the northeast coast of Vietnam and weakened slightly to a tropical storm.
 Later that night, the JTWC issued their final warning on the system as it weakened further and sped up inland.
 The JMA stopped tracking the storm early the next morning, no longer considering it a tropical cyclone.